github/branch-deploy/__tests__/templates/test_deployment_message.md

 - `approved_reviews_count` - The number of approved reviews on the pull request at the time of deployment (String of a number)
 - `deployment_id` - The ID of the deployment (String)
 - `review_decision` - The decision of the review (String or null) - `"APPROVED"`, `"REVIEW_REQUIRED"`, `null`, etc.
+- `params` - The raw parameters provided in the deploy command (String)
+- `parsed_params` - The parsed parameters provided in the deploy command (String)

 Here is an example: